berrondo/ca/README.md

 ### **V2**

 - better validations
-- better filtering (search)
 - an example client

-### **Future Versions**
+- docker

+### **What was missing**

+- API filtering
--
+- login registered applications

 ## **The Reusable Client (Python)**

-Possible clients could be developed in server or client side languages, i.e., python, javascript...
+Possible clients could be developed in server or client side languages, i.e., Python, JavaScript.

+A very simple Python reusable client and a dummy example application are included to demonstrate how it can be done.